Investment in non-residential building construction

 Definitions, data sources and methods: survey number 5014.

-More detailed data on investment in non-residential building construction are also available in free tables online.
-From the Key resource module of our website, choose Summary tables.
+More detailed data on investment in non-residential building construction are also available in free tables online from the Key resource module of our website under Summary tables.

 - Date modified: